raycast/extensions/extensions/figlet/README.md

-# Figlet
+# FIGlet

 ![](./assets/readme-logo.png)

-Generate a figlet directly from Raycast
+Generate a FIGlet directly from Raycast

 This extension offers two commands

-- Copy Figlet to Clipboard
+- Copy FIGlet to Clipboard
-- Paste Figlet to Active App
+- Paste FIGlet to Active App

-You can enter a text or use selected text
+You can either enter a text or use selected text